-APPLICATIONS ARE NOW OPEN!!!!
+APPLICATIONS ARE NOW CLOSED!!!!

 Are you a Nurse, Midwife, Allied Health Professional, Pharmacist or Healthcare Scientist, looking to embark on a clinical academic career and make a difference through undertaking high quality clinical research?
 If so, this programme is for you.
-NHS R&D North West are pleased to announce that in collaboration with the University of Salford from January 2020, we will be delivering the Integrated Clinical Academic Internship Programme across the North West region of Health Education England.
+NHS R&D North West are pleased to announce that in collaboration with the University of Salford, we will be delivering the Integrated Clinical Academic Internship Programme across the North West region of Health Education England.
 These highly prestigious internships are funded by Health Education England providing the first step onto a clinical academic career pathway.